overextended/overextended.github.io/docs/ox_inventory/Guides/stashes.md

 title: Creating custom stashes
 ---

 We can set up custom stashes from outside the resource utilising the exported RegisterStash function.
 Firstly, we need to define the stashes properties.

-:::info

 | Argument   | Type     | Optional | Explanation |
 ---------- | -------- | -------- | ----------- |